Three steps to a live dashboard

 - Clarity Insight surfacing the most important next move for you.

-- Plan tab showing your debts in payoff order (avalanche by default).
+- Ask Clarity "which debts cost me most?" for your payoff order (avalanche by default).

 - Transactions tab showing real bank transactions ready to be marked as payments where applicable.